Updated on October 3, 2024

 It is now time to add Training phrases.
 This could range from “Book movie ticket,” to “Book Ticket,” encompassing all the questions that a possible user might ask to the bot.

-Step 6: Add a concluding response
+Step 6: Add Concluding Response

 It is now time to end the conversation that the website visitor has been having with the bot, with the help of concluding responses.
 If you wish, you could add the ‘$” value in the message.
 This will help the message be clearer, since it will extract useful information from the Parameters.
 There is a small toggle button at the bottom that will trigger that this is the end of the conversation.